Skip to main content

 English language requirements

-The minimum English Language requirements for entry to postgraduate degree programmes within the School of Politics and International Relations are:
+The English Language requirements for entry to postgraduate taught and research programmes in the School of Politics and International Relations falls within the following English band:

 Visas and immigration